feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 Just like Feature Apps or Feature Services, the integrator itself can consume its own registered Feature Services.
-To do this, the integrator needs to specify the `featureServiceDependencies` option of `createFeatureHub` which will then return the `featureServices` that are bound to the integrator:
+To do this, the integrator needs to specify the `featureServiceDependencies` option of `createFeatureHub`.
+This will bind those Feature Services to the integrator and return them as `featureServices` from `createFeatureHub`:

 ```js
 import {createFeatureHub} from '@feature-hub/core';